anadeem717/Chicago-Lobbyist-Database-App/README.md

 ## Overview

-The Lobbyist Management System is a Python application designed to manage and retrieve information about lobbyists, their employers, clients, and compensation details.
-The application interacts with a database to perform various operations, such as adding lobbyist information, querying details, and tracking their years of registration.
+The Chicago Lobbyist Database-App is a Python application designed to manage and retrieve information about lobbyists, their employers, clients, and compensation details.
+The application uses N-Tier design to interact with a database to perform various operations, such as adding lobbyist information, querying details, and tracking their years of registration.

 ## Features